-If you’ve ever met me, you’ll know that I like to sing, and mid conversation most usually is the optimum occassion for doing so.
+If you’ve ever met me, you’ll know that I like to sing, and mid-conversation most usually is the optimum occasion for doing so.

 Growing up there were a few staple albums I can remember.
 Namely:

 - The Ultimate Collection – Bob Dylan

 - Life – Thin Lizzy

 My parents played these albums regularly.
 On car journeys, my parents dictated the music choice (I like to think to indoctrinate us) and despite constant complaining “Dad, do we have to listen to Maggie’s Farm AGAIN?”, I think it worked.

 It’s difficult to categorise the genres my parents love.
 I know they don’t quite enjoy my brothers’ appreciation of Gangsta Rap, but their foremost adoration will always be Ska (Dad) and RnB (Mum).

 The above albums are my earliest memories of music.
 Later down the line, we’re in the mid to late 90’s and boy, I’m excited to share these beauties with you.
 Remember, I’m still talking about albums I heard around me, rather than those I chose to listen to:

 - Fresco – M People

 - Now That’s What I Call Music!
 28